hxgxs1/parking_lot/README.md

 #Entities:
 * Vehicle -> car
-* Ticket - issued after each parking
+* Ticket - issued after each parking.
+It can have info like the level on which vehicle is parked, the time the vehicle was parked and vehicle info.
-* MultiLevelParking- a single building with multiple levels
+* MultiLevelParking- a single building with multiple levels.
+Its responsibility is to tell on which level a vehicle should be parked at.
-* ParkingLevel - a level of parking in a building/MLCP
+* ParkingLevel - a level of parking in a building/MLCP.
+Its responsibility is to tell on which slot a vehicle should be parked at.
 * Slot - a single parking slot in a parkingLevel

 #Behaviours